 Martin is Chief Executive and co-founded the charity with his late wife Kathy.
 Martin is passionate about injustice and global poverty reduction.

 He is also a trained professional actor with occasional appearances on stage and screen.
-He loves Manchester City, cycling, modern jive dancing and the occasional park run, and has three adult children who keep him in order.
+He loves Manchester City, cycling, modern jive dancing and has three adult children who keep him in order.

 Barbara is Finance Administrator for Act4Africa and has worked as an accountant and project manager in various industries, most recently for a brewery.

 Married to Steve, who is a truck driver for a motorsport team, the family consists of a rescue dog called Fisi, and two cats, Lucy and Sophie.

 When not working at Act4Africa, she helps out in the accounts department of a local academy and is also treasurer of two local community groups.
 She’s a passionate Manchester United supporter and has been a season ticket holder for over 40 years.

 Sarah works as our part-time Marketing Executive.
 With a background in leisure and tourism marketing and education, she deals with all the charity’s marketing, PR and social media.
 Sarah enjoys a busy family life with her husband and three young children and can usually been found dashing between their many clubs and activities.
 Occassionally she enjoys her own hobbies and pursuits including cycling, yoga and singing with a quirky local choir, Absolute Belters.